sgod1/cplab/cp4ba-cr.md

 >     sc_drivers_url: null
 ```

-You can see that strategic patch merge removed null `sc_drivers_url` key and 6902 json patch preserved the null value.
+You can see that strategic patch merge removed null `sc_drivers_url` key and 6902 json patch preserved the null value.<br/>